New London Union Station: Decline and revival

 Central Vermont passenger service running north ended in 1949, but service running east and west along the Shore Line has remained continuous since the station was built.
 In the latter days of the New Haven Railroad, infrastructure was not maintained in order to cut costs, and stations like New London suffered for it.
 In 1953, the railroad asked the Public Utilities Commission for permission to remove the footbridge, but the request was denied.
 The railroad petitioned again in 1961, seeking to spend $1,250 to remove the bridge rather than $15,000 repairing it.
 Of the average 132 people using the bridge daily (versus 612 crossing the tracks on the street), most were reportedly using it as an "observation post" to view the harbor.
+In 1955, architect Marcel Breuer designed new stations at Rye and New London for the New Haven Railroad as part of a design program overseen by Knoll Associates.
+Neither new station was ultimately built.

 In 1961, the New London Redevelopment Agency called for the station to be demolished to make room for a shopping mall or department store as an "urban renewal" project.
 This began a fifteen-year fight over the station building, pitting the Redevelopment Agency against a small group of private citizens who wished to have the building restored for further use.
 The city paid $120,000 to buy the station; demolition costs were estimated at $55,000.
 The New Haven Railroad folded into Penn Central in 1969; continually beset with financial problems, Penn Central had no interest in investing in the station.
 The station by this time was "a dust-covered derelict with urine-soaked floors and peeling ceilings."
 Amtrak took over intercity passenger service on May 1, 1971; Penn Central continued to operate a limited amount of local service that was discontinued over the rest of the decade.
 After a local effort, Union Station was added to the National Register of Historic Places (NRHP) in June 1971 over the lobbying efforts of former mayor Richard Martin.
 Martin claimed that ninety percent of the city agreed with the redevelopment plans.
 Under the National Historic Preservation Act of 1966, the addition to the NRHP prevented local authorities from using federal funds for demolition, although the law did not provide for enforcement or punishment.